VOTER FAQ

 -

 Each election cycle.
 If you voted by mail in 2022, you’ll need to re-request before 2024 for the Presidential Election, too.
+The deadline to request is October 24, 2024.

 -